 Finally, we understand that not everyone is near a terminal window all day.
 Each test has a secret (but publicly sharable) URL, so you can share reports with the executive team, project managers and coworkers, even if they don’t have a Calibre account.

-Because the test result pages are publicly accessible to anyone with a link, it’s possible to use them to showcase performance metrics and improvements in blog posts or case studies.
+Because the test result pages are publicly accessible to anyone with a link, it’s possible to use them to showcase speed metrics and improvements in blog posts or case studies.

 Every Calibre test runs Lighthouse, which provides a set of performance, best practice and accessibility audits, developed by the Google Chrome Devtools team.
 More power, less tooling.

 You’ll need a Calibre account to use CLI.
-There’s a free, 14-day trial, and we’re more than happy to help if there’s any questions along the way.
+There’s a free, 15-day trial, and we’re more than happy to help if there’s any questions along the way.

 We can’t wait to see what you do with it!